Total Destruction

-Total Destruction is Unsane's second studio album, first released in Germany in 1993 through a partnership between Matador and Atlantic Records.
+Total Destruction is the second studio album by American noise rock band Unsane, released on January 18, 1994, through Matador and Atlantic Records.
 At the time, Matador and Atlantic had a deal where at the least six albums issued by Matador must be released through Atlantic's promotion system.
+The album was recorded for $25,000—a comparatively small budget for a major label album—in order to reduce the amount of money Unsane would owe to Atlantic.

 To promote the album, a music video was produced for the track "Body Bomb", in which a disturbed man builds a bomb and blows up a building filled with people.
 The video was banned from airing on MTV.
+In 1998, Vox ranked the album's cover artwork at number 41 on its list of the "50 worst album sleeves of all time".

-Reception
+Critical reception

-John Bush from Allmusic called it "less compelling than the singles collection" and "too repetitive", adding that "the band has slowed down the rhythms a bit."
+Total Destruction received mixed reviews from critics.
+John Bush from AllMusic called it "less compelling than the singles collection" and "too repetitive", adding that "the band has slowed down the rhythms a bit."